brett3182/TCL-Workshop/README.md

 # TCL Workshop - VLSI System Design, 16th May 2025 - 25th May 2025

+This workshop outlines an automated workflow that converts design specifications and constraints from CSV files into a final timing report.
+The process includes validating the CSV format with a shell script, then using a TCL script to process the data into formats compatible with synthesis and timing analysis tools.
+Finally, the TCL script generates detailed timing reports, completing the workflow.
+Built for efficiency and reusability, this project aims to maintains consistency across different designs by using a standardized CSV template.
+Overall, it aims to automate timing report generation.

 ## Module 1 - Introduction to TCL and VSDSYNTH Toolbox usage

 This part of the workshop involves completing a task where we develop a TCL interface (TCL box) that accepts a CSV file as input, processes it through a shell script, then transfers it to a TCL script, and ultimately generates a timing report.